-Addiction: Can you ever really completely leave it behind?September 23rd, 2013 in Psychology & Psychiatry /
+Addiction: Can you ever really completely leave it behind?September 23, 2013 in Medicine & Health / Psychology & Psychiatry

 It is often said that once people develop an addiction, they can never completely eliminate their attraction to the abused substance.
 New findings provide further support for this notion by suggesting that even long-term abstinence from cocaine does not result in a complete normalization of brain circuitry.